zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/add-spatial-analysis/add-spatial-analysis.md

 ## Task 4: Apply filters using Dynamic Actions

-You next create the actions that are invoked when state and/or distance values are chanhed by the user.
+You next create the actions that are invoked when state and/or distance values are changed by the user.

 9. Right-click on either your P3\_STATE or P3\_DISTANCE item and select **Create Dynamic Action**  (the action we create will be applied to both items).
 ![Image alt text](images/add-spatial-analysis-09.png)